Arts & Health Board

 We have a number of funded programmes that offer GP referrals and we are building our relationships with GPs and health professionals to promote the ‘arts of prescriptions’ offer.
 Programmes include:

 We deliver weekly opportunities for adults aged 18+ with a wide spectrum of diagnosed and undiagnosed mild, moderate and severe mental health issues.
 Regular positive activity, support and signposting responds to individual need.
 Beneficiaries who are isolated and lonely, lacking in confidence, with low emotional resilience engage in activities that, over time, enable them to develop practical, social and personal skills, empowering them to make positive changes in their lives.
-All art forms including drama, ceramics, stone carving, drumming, Music technology, recording, feltmaking, painting and film-making.
+All art forms including drama, ceramics, drumming, music technology, felt making, painting and film-making.

 I’ve tried Cognitive Behavioural Therapy, counselling, anti-depressants and nothing has worked until now…this [darts] is the only thing that works for me.

 This group provides a safe space for people with dementia and their carers to make friends, have fun, sing songs they know and write new ones.
 Professional musicians and choir leaders facilitate the sessions, making the most of people’s talents and ensuring there’s also time to drink tea, chat, share stories and celebrate achievement.
 For the family members and carers, it’s a vital opportunity to meet with a network of others in similar situations.
 The sessions help people feel less isolated and, by attending alongside the person with dementia, they are doing something enjoyable together and creating shared memories.

 Dance On is a collaborative project with Yorkshire Dance and One Dance funded by Sport England.
 Fun, social dance sessions across the borough targeted at inactive over 50s.